dask/dask-yarn/docs/source/index.rst

 Dask-Yarn deploys Dask on YARN clusters, such as are often found in traditional Hadoop or Spark installations.
-Dask-Yarn provides an easy interface to quickly start, stop, and scale a Dask cluster from Python.
+Dask-Yarn provides an easy interface to quickly start, scale, and stop Dask clusters natively from Python.

 .. code-block:: python

     from dask_yarn import YarnCluster
     from dask.distributed import Client

-    # Create a cluster with 4 workers, each with two cores and two GB of memory
+    # Create a cluster where each worker has two cores and eight GB of memory
     cluster = YarnCluster(environment='environment.tar.gz',
-                          n_workers=4,
                           worker_vcores=2,
-                          worker_memory="2GB")
+                          worker_memory="8GB")
+    # Scale out to ten such workers
+    cluster.scale(10)

     # Connect to the cluster
     client = Client(cluster)